 Because my cancer was discovered at stage 1, my oncologist and I worked out a risky option to forgo the hysterectomy with the understanding that if they found any evidence of the cancer in the next surgery results, I would need the hysterectomy straight away.
 The second surgery removed the rest of my cervix and my pelvic lymph nodes.
 There was no evidence that it had spread.
 However, those two surgeries made the chance of carrying a pregnancy to full term about 50/50…something I didn’t want to risk and so I never had the chance for biological children; cancer took that from me.

 How things have changed in cancer advocacy over the last 10+ years: When first diagnosed, there was a lack of peer support and cervical cancer resources in my local community.
 I felt so alone as I was going through treatment, no matter how many loving people were around me.
 I needed to know that there was someone else out there who understood what it meant to have a gynecological cancer.
 Since no one else was available, I stepped forward.
 Yet despite my efforts and the growing cervical cancer advocacy movement, gynecological and HPV-connected cancers remain grossly underrepresented in health education, patient care, and community action plans.
 Most important…in this decade, we have seen the release of a cancer-preventing vaccine.
 We are talking more about HPV cancers, but thousands are still dying from preventable disease and HPV vaccine rates remain low.
 We still have a long way to go.

-My personal health mission: To help local women in the Pacific Northwest facing the tough questions around HPV and cervical health.
-Through this journey and my belief in the power of philanthropy and personal outreach, I now speak to the media, local groups, and individuals to empower change in HPV cancer awareness and action.
+My personal health mission: I help educate and empower people facing the tough questions around sexual health, HPV awareness, and cancer prevention.
+Through this process and my belief in the power of philanthropy and personal outreach, I now offer my story and subject matter expertise to train others and speak to the media, local groups, medical practitioners, community organizations, legislative leaders, and individuals to empower change.